 Heavy body paint

-Heavy body acrylic paint has a thicker texture than fluid paint and is spreadable like soft butter.
+Heavy body acrylic paint has the thickest texture and is spreadable like soft butter.
 It can be thinned with water or an acrylic medium, making it very versatile.
-When thinned with water, heavy body acrylic can actually be used like watercolour paint.
+When thinned with water, heavy body acrylic can actually be used like watercolour paint (although you still can’t reactivate it once it’s dry).

 If you like painting with palette knives or this is something you want to try in the future, you’ll want to use heavy body paint.
 The paint can be applied thickly, like oil paints can be, as another way to achieve a lot of texture.